Remarkably preserved village in the Negev Highland area, dated to the Intermediate Bronze period.

 The next photo is a closer view of the central column and the floor of the house, with Dr. Ron Be’eri explaining the plan of the circular dwelling house.

-The central column was based on a single or several long vertical stones that supported several wooden beams.
 The wooden beams, prepared from Acacia (Shitta) and Tamarisk (Eshel) trees that grew in Nahal Revivim, were laid in a radial fashion from the center column to the side walls.
 Flat stone slabs were placed above the beams, with mud sealing the cracks, thus sealing the structure from all sides but the entrance.
 The dwelling structure thus became isolated.
 The advantage of stone walls and roof is that they keep the house cold and shaded during the heat of the day, while warm during the cold desert nights.

 On the south hill, 11 structures were excavated and reconstructed.
 Two excavation sites were held in the south hill (areas “A” and “B”), while on the north hill 3 excavation areas were examined (areas “D”-“E”-“F”).

 Some of the structures are combined together, such as this one on the eastern edge of the hill, overlooking the dry valley (named “area A”):

 Another view of this structure is in the next photo.
 Notice the cup-mark on the floor.

 Yet another excavated structure is shown from two different viewpoints: